Financial Planner vs Investment Adviser

 Is there a difference between a Financial Planner and an Investment Adviser?

 Short answer - yes.
 In the realm of finance and planning for your future, understanding the distinctions between various roles can significantly impact your success.
 Two terms often used interchangeably are "Financial Planner" and "Investment Adviser," but they entail different responsibilities and expertise.
-Some other familiar terms are Certified Financial Planner and Financial Adviser, which is outlined below.

 What is a Financial Planner?